 “You don’t have to care about everything around you.
-Some things are best to be left ignored.”
+Some things are best to be left ignored.”— Unknown

-Let’s face it – most of us are guilty of being worriers at some point, and it’s not something to be ashamed of.
+Let’s face it – many of us are guilty of worrying too much at some point.
+But, it’s not something we should be ashamed of.
 It’s just part of human nature.
-The same mental processes that have helped us advance as a species can also drive us insane if not managed wisely.
+The same mental processes that have helped us advance as a species can also drive us over the edge, if not managed wisely.

 We’ve all experienced the effects of an overactive mind – when our fears escalate to a point where they take on a life of their own.
 A simple spark can lead to a forest fire that consumes us with the flames of worry.
 We play out worst case scenarios in our minds, most of which will never come to pass.